gaybro8777/SmorballBeanstalk-Backend/README.md

 :Subject
 ```

-Enter a token when prompted.
+Enter a token when prompted by ":Subject".
 Valid token subjects are 'Tiltfactor', 'BHL', and 'Game'.
 Any pre-existing token will be replaced.

 ```
 { __v: 0,